 Settling back into your learning service

-Many children will be straight back to business as if they never stayed home for several months.
+Many children will be straight back to business as if they had never been away.
 They may have had a great time, living their best lives at home in their family “bubble”.
 They may have had no idea about the pandemic, and as such, the impact of COVID-19 on their emotional wellbeing was minimal.
 At best, it was a really positive experience and they thrived on having an extended amount of time with their family.

 We need to remember though, that this will not be the case for all children.
 Some may have heard their family talking about the virus, they may have seen photos or videos on the news.
 They may have had a family member that was an essential worker, and been separated from them for many weeks.
-Some children may have even had to go out into the world to buy groceries or for a medical appointment.
-For these children, they have experienced first hand just how dramatically our world changed.
+Or they may have even had a close family member fall ill with the virus, or in some cases have lost a family member to Covid-19.
+Some children have been on outings to buy groceries or for a medical appointment.
+For these children, they have experienced first-hand just how dramatically our world changed.
 The long lines at supermarkets, having to practice social distancing, seeing people wearing gloves and masks, security guards directing peoples movements.
 It is quite understandable that these children’s experience and understanding of the virus may be quite different from some of their peers.

 You may also find that whilst some children will be super excited to be back at their learning service, others may be a little reluctant to separate from their families.